Contributors: Jellejurre, JustSleightly

 Generally, most objects don’t need to have their position synced, as they are connected to your body.
 However, any object that gets world dropped using a World Constraint will not appear in the right spot for late joiners.

-This can be remedied by using one of VRLabs’ Sync packages.
-Right now the only publicly available one is the 15-Bit-Position-Rotation-Networking package, or Juzo’s World Sync, though that one can only be used through the Non-Destructive Avatar Systems VRCFury and Modular Avatar, so it can’t be fully installed in the editor.
+This can be remedied by using a sync package like VRLabs’ Custom Object Sync or Juzo’s World Sync, (though that one can only be used through the Non-Destructive Avatar Systems VRCFury and Modular Avatar, so it can’t be fully installed in the editor).